 If you still have energy left after that, or you’re up for another walk the following day, there are plenty of places left to visit, such as Lycabettus Hill with its entrance on the corner of Ploutarchou and Aristippou streets, or a stroll in the rather chichi district of Kolonaki.

-Travellers intent on seeing all the major sights might want to invest in the Athens City Pass, provided by Turbopass, which for a fixed fee offers benefits such as free entry to the Acropolis and New Acropolis Museum, free unlimited use of the hop on and off tourist buses and even free guided walking tours.
+Travellers intent on seeing all the major sights might want to invest in the Athens City Pass, available via Get Your Guide, which for a fixed fee offers benefits such as free skip-the-line entry to the Acropolis and New Acropolis Museum, free unlimited use of the hop on and off tourist buses and many other great discounts.

 My first suggestion would be the Pedion tou Areos, a big park perfect for an evening walk.
 For those that prefer a fresh sea breeze, you can take the tram until the Batis station and head right to Faliro and the Flisvos marina.